 Renee was appointed to fill the unexpired term representing Eastern Utah UniServ

-on the UEA Board of Directors beginning October 2016 and was elected to a one-year term beginning July 15, 2017.
+on the UEA Board of Directors beginning October 2016 and was elected to a one-year term beginning July 15, 2017 and reelected to a three-year term beginning July 15, 2018.
 The Eastern Utah UniServ covers Daggett, Duchesne, Morgan, North Summit, Park City, South Summit, Uintah and Wasatch School Districts, and the Utah Schools for the Deaf and Blind.

 - Social studies teacher at Park City High School